web-needle/async-jest-example/README.md

 ## How to start

-You must follow the instructions below:
+You must follow the instructions below by shell command run `npm install && npm test`.

-1. Run command `npm install`;
-2. Run command `npm test`

-You will see this output below:
+You will see the output below:

 ```
  PASS  src/__test__/app.test.js